usarana/usarana/README.md

 My name is Mitko and I'm from Bulgaria.
 I love C#, it's the language I started coding in

-I also code in Rust, Go, C, C++, Python, Svelte, HTML, CSS and TS
+I also know Rust, C++, Python, Svelte, HTML, CSS and JS

 I'm the person who started Sova (also Sova Software), a small team with the goal of making people's lives easier